xSUSHI Self Reported Market Capitalization Achieves $84.18 Million (XSUSHI)

-xSUSHI (XSUSHI) traded 11.1% lower against the U.S. dollar during the 1-day period ending at 8:00 AM E.T. on October 2nd. xSUSHI has a market capitalization of $84.18 million and $12,004.15 worth of xSUSHI was traded on exchanges in the last 24 hours.
-One xSUSHI token can currently be purchased for $1.04 or 0.00001698 BTC on cryptocurrency exchanges.
-During the last week, xSUSHI has traded up 0.2% against the U.S. dollar.
+xSUSHI (XSUSHI) traded 1.7% higher against the dollar during the 24 hour period ending at 13:00 PM Eastern on October 5th.
+One xSUSHI token can currently be purchased for about $1.08 or 0.00001736 BTC on exchanges.
+Over the last week, xSUSHI has traded down 17.9% against the dollar. xSUSHI has a total market capitalization of $84.18 million and $685.66 worth of xSUSHI was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.